Halochkin/CustomWebComponents/Gestures/PinchGestureMixin/README.md

   return ((Math.atan2(y, -x) * 180 / Math.PI) + 270) % 360;
 }
 ```
-In addition to default details `spinCallback(detail)` has some additional values:
+In addition to the default list of details, `pinchEndCallback(detail)/"pinchend"` has `duration` value which is equal to the time(ms) between the last and "touchend"/"touchcancel" events.
+And `spinCallback(detail)/"spin"` has several additional values:

 | Detail        | description        |
 | ------------- |------------------|